 En 2005, Annick et Pascal, rachètent le Château de Paraza.
 Le Domaine revit sous l’impulsion du ...

 Château l'Hospitalet is located on the La Clape nature reserve, an ancient island in Gallo-Roman times.
 The estate has more than 1,000 hectares, 82 of which are planted with vines.
-In the middle of this terroir and garrigue, the vineyard is protected from the vagaries of nature and the tides by a cliff.
-Gérard, who heads fifteen other estates in the South of France, is also in charge of the....Lire plus Learn more
+In the middle of this terroir and garrigue, the vineyard is protected from the vagaries of nature by a cliff.
+Gérard, at the head of fifteen other estates in the South of France, is convinced that he has the right to...Lire plus Learn more

 Château l'Hospitalet is not only a wine producer.
 You will have the opportunity to enjoy truffle fields, mulberry trees or olive trees.
 Lovers of Mediterranean flavours, don't wait any longer!